IfnotFr/PopConfirm/README.md

 * Hard coded `onclick` attributes
 * `href` attribute from a `a` lik
 * Submit a form from a `type="submit"` button/input

-## Todo

-* Option for closing PopOver when clicking outside